The Strat: Live entertainment

 American Superstars closed in March 2011, as the producers and resort came to a mutual decision to end the show after a 15-year run.
 It was one of the longest-running shows in Las Vegas history.
 Later that year, singer Frankie Moreno signed a two-year residency.
 The Theater of the Stars showroom was renovated under the direction of Moreno, and was renamed as the Stratosphere Showroom.
+Tommy Ward was Moreno's opening act for nine-months.
 Bite ended its run in 2012.

 David Perrico, with the band Pop Evolution, signed in 2013 for a monthly show.
 Claire Sinclair, a Playboy Playmate, starred in a burlesque musical show titled Pin Up, which launched in 2013 and ran for four years.
 Moreno signed an extension and eventually concluded his residency at the end of 2014.
 By 2016, the resort had begun offering a Michael Jackson tribute show called MJ Live.

 The Strat added an acrobatic show, Celestia, in June 2019.
 The show was performed inside a 30000 sqft tent located outside the Strat.
-Celestia closed two years later.
-By that point, plans were underway to renovate the Strat's 600-seat theater.
-The resort partnered with SPI Entertainment and hoped to make the resort a well known destination for live entertainment.
+Celestia closed in 2020, during the COVID-19 pandemic.
+A year later, plans were underway to renovate the Strat's 600-seat theater.
+The resort partnered with SPI Entertainment and hoped to make the resort a well-known destination for live entertainment.
 Illusionist Xavier Mortimer opened a magic show on July 1, 2021.
 Another magic show, by mentalist Banachek, was opened a month later, along with a glow-in-the-dark dance show by iLuminate.
 A concert residency by Sammy Hagar took place later in 2021.
 Rouge, a show featuring topless dancers, debuted the following year.